k-tomaszewski/eternal-db/README.md

 # eternal-db
-Eternal DB is an embedded time series database/data store with a data retention policy based on a disk space.
+Eternal DB is an embedded time series database/data storage engine with a data retention policy based on a disk space.
 As oldest records are removed when needed to reclaim disk space, this database allows to collect data eternally.
 It gives unmatched control on a disk resource usage.
 Moreover data are easily accessible for any tools as they are kept in regular disk files on a given file system.
+It's a schema-less document database as records are just JSON documents.

 Some possible use cases:
 - collecting measurement data